RealTreasury/business-case-builder/README.md

 ### Common Issues

-**Q: PDF generation fails with "Class not found" error**
-A: Run `composer install` in the plugin directory to install mPDF dependencies.

 **Q: OpenAI API calls return authentication errors**
 A: Verify your API key is correct and has sufficient credits in your OpenAI account.